 The key is to allocate index data storage by node labels and index allocation policies.

-Procedure: Enable cold data nodes when creating a cluster, and configure an index template or specific index settings to allocate index data storage.
+Procedure: Enable cold data nodes, and configure an index template or specific index settings to allocate index data storage.
 The cluster automatically allocates data based on your settings.

 The left part of the console is the command input box, and the triangle icon in its upper-right corner is the execution button.
 The right part shows the execution result.

-You can configure an index template or directly configure specific indexes to allocate data to data nodes or cold data nodes.
+You can configure index templates or directly specify index names to allocate specific indexes to data nodes or cold data nodes.

-Configure an index template to allocate indexes to cold or hot data nodes.
-For example, run the following command to store indexes whose name starts with myindex to cold data nodes.
+Configure an index template to allocate matching indexes to cold or hot data nodes.
+For example, run the following command to store newly created indexes whose name starts with myindex to cold data nodes.
 (The command varies slightly depending on the Elasticsearch version.)

 To change the node type for an existing index, run the following command: